-INTRODUCTION to COMPUTING
+INTRODUCTION to COMPUTING 2 Hours

-This is an introductory course in computers and communications systems.
+This is an introductory course in computers and Communication systems.
 The course surveys the major types of computer hardware and software.
 It includes discussion of computer selection and implications of computer use.
 Students use a microcomputer to apply common applications to their major.